-Having reviewed the application including the supporting reports and surveys, for the reasons outlined in Annex 1 below we would like to raise a holding objection and request further information to assist our assessment of any potential adverse impacts of the proposal on the landscape and scenic beauty, tranquillity and dark skies of the Cotswolds National Landscape.
-These are all 'special qualities' of the Cotswolds National Landscape, those being the features of the AONB that makes the area so outstanding that it is in the nation's interest to safeguard it.
+Having reviewed the application including the supporting reports and surveys, for the reasons outlined in Annex 1 below we would like to raise a holding objection and request further information to assist our assessment of any potential adverse impacts of the proposal on the tranquillity of the Cotswolds National Landscape.
+This is one of the 'special qualities' of the Cotswolds National Landscape, a feature of the AONB that makes the area so outstanding that it is in the nation's interest to safeguard it.
 Further detail is provided in the Annex below.